-Steve Kragthorpe, who spent seven years as the head coach at Tulsa and Louisville, enters his fourth year on the LSU staff in 2014.
-After serving as quarterbacks coach during his first two years with the Tigers, Kragthorpe moved to the role of special assistant to the head coach and chief of staff for the LSU football program in 2013.
-He will serve in the same capacity in 2014.
+Steve Kragthorpe, who spent seven years as the head coach at Tulsa and Louisville, enters his sixth year on the LSU staff in 2016.
+After serving as quarterbacks coach during his first two years with the Tigers, Kragthorpe moved to the role of special assistant to the head coach and chief of staff for the LSU football program in 2013, a capacity that he continues to serve in.

 Kragthorpe joined the Tigers in January of 2011 and was originally tabbed as LSU's offensive coordinator.
 However, Kragthorpe relinquished that role before the start of fall practice after being diagnosed with Parkinson's disease.
 Kragthorpe remained as LSU's quarterbacks coach in 2011 and 2012 helping the Tigers to the school's first 13-0 regular season in school history in 2011 followed by a 10-3 mark in 2012.